pingcap/docs-tidb-operator/en/tidb-toolkit.md

 # Tools on Kubernetes

-This document describes how to use operation tools for TiDB on Kubernetes, including PD Control, TiKV Control, and TiDB Control.
+This document describes how to use operational tools for TiDB on Kubernetes, including PD Control, TiKV Control, and TiDB Control.

 ## Use PD Control on Kubernetes